Wallet safety checklist

 5. Step Four: Decide

 If a direct scam tag or hard risk label appears, stop.
 If the address is only suspicious, use a second verification channel and consider a test transfer.
 If the result is limited data, treat the transfer as unverified and slow down.
+When the wallet belongs to a project or token, pair this page with the crypto scam checklist.

 The safest habit is simple: never send meaningful funds to a destination you have not verified through more than one channel.